 There is no filler content, not a word more than the one you need to get you going and there is no quicker way to learn how to use Kotlin in your job.

 A nice touch is that the author periodically updates the book, also based on the feedback he receives.
 The updates are sent automatically for the digital version.
 Buyers of the physical one can ask the author for free access to an updated digital edition.

-Disclaimer: the author gave us a copy of the book for the review but we do not have any agreement for affiliate marketing or any other interest in recommending this book at the time we wrote the review.
+* Disclaimer: the author gave us a copy of the book for the review but we did not have any agreement for affiliate marketing or any other interest in recommending this book at the time we wrote the review.
 Now, we do have an affiliate agreement, but our review has not been modified.